Skip to main content

 role: "You create pull requests for automated code fixes."

-instructions: "Create a draft pull request for all the linter fixes applied by the previous steps."
+instructions: "Create a draft pull request for all lint fixes applied in this run."

 toolboxes: [repository_read, dangerous]